rpo19/Incremental-Entity-Extraction/README.md

 - Nvidia Docker: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#setting-up-nvidia-container-toolkit

 ## Prepare
-Create a folder named `models` in the root folder of the project (same folder of `docker-compose.yml`), if it does not exist.
+Enter the pipeline folder then create a folder named `models` in the root folder of the project (same folder of `docker-compose.yml`), if it does not exist.

 ### Download models
 We need to download these files and put them in the models directory: